irssi/irssi.github.io/sphinx/download.md

 Many distributions have an Irssi package!
 Search for `irssi` in your package manager of choice.

+### Windows

+If you want to use Irssi on Windows, you can do so either through [Cygwin](https://www.cygwin.com/install.html) (search for and enable irssi in the "Cygwin Setup - Select Packages" screen) or with Microsoft's Linux VM [WSL](https://learn.microsoft.com/en-us/windows/wsl/).

 ## Binary packages

 The [openSUSE Build Service](https://build.opensuse.org/) is creating binary builds for popular Linux distributions (Debian, Fedora).
 These can be installed with root permissions using the distribution package manager.